 You can sign up for Grammarly here.

 Dramatica is the writer’s tool that can tell you things about your story you didn’t tell it.
 This tool helps solidifies character interactions, plug plot holes and helps complete your story in a way that it will resonate with your audience.

-AutoCrit is a writer’s tool that built for storytellers.
-It gives you recommendations for improving your manuscript and recommendations for improving your manuscript.
-This tool is a genre-specific that can customize your results by selecting one of seven fiction styles.
+AutoCrit is a writer’s tool that’s built for storytellers.
+It gives you recommendations for improving your manuscript and your writing.
+This is a genre-specific tool that can customize your results when you select one of seven fiction styles.

 If you liked this post, here are some other articles you might love: